cultuurnet/apidocs/projects/uitdatabank/docs/errors.md

 *   **Title**: `Image cannot be main image`
 *   **Status**: `400`

-The action you are trying to perform on an event or place cannot be done because the image has not been added to it.
-Add the image first to the event or place, so you can set it as the main image.
+When setting a main image on an event / place / organizer, the image id must be one of the images that are already linked to the event / place / organizer.
+Add the image first, so you can then set it as the main image.